suman-poudel/Solution-of-Saint_Venant-Equations-using-Physics-Informed-Neural-Network/README.md

 # Solution-of-Saint_Venant-Equations-using-Physics-Informed-Neural-Network

-This repository contains a solution of simplified Saint-Venant Equation (SVE) using the concept of Physics Informed Neural Networks (PINNs).
+This repository contains a solution to the simplified Saint-Venant Equation (SVE) using Physics-Informed Neural Networks (PINNs).

-The continuity equation for SVE is taken as dh/dt + d(hu)/dx = 0
+The continuity equation for SVE is taken as dh/dt + d(hu)/dx = 0.

-The momentum equation for SVE is taken as du/dt + u * du/dx + g * dh/dx = 0
+The momentum equation for SVE is taken as du/dt + u * du/dx + g * dh/dx = 0.

 Following are the assumptions made for simplifying the SVE equations:
 1. The friction slope S_f ​ and bed slope S_0 ​ are ignored.
 2. One-Dimensional Flow Approximation